mgvit2021/Product-Management-API/README.md

 * Basic CRUD functionalities of get, add, modify or remove products/categories.

 * Products support extra functionalities like sort, filter and search.
-These can be helpful if API is integrated into an application.
+These can be helpful when API is integrated into an application.

 * Product search is dynamic and can display products which match even some part of query.